-Fraternities are Viruses in Nigeria: Part 9 – The Silencing
+Fraternities are Viruses in Nigeria: 9 – Silencing

-The existence, approaches and attitudes of the UCGF in every day matters as well, and unusual ones are bifurcated in many senses.
-Probably the worst form of bifurcation most visible in the conduct of the leadership of UCGFs is their attitudes towards freedom of speech, especially criticisms or critiques.
-In keeping with their “advertised” ideals, tenets and intentions, the leadership of UCGFs find it very easy and desirable to make audacious press releases that brazenly critique or question the failures, incompetence and crimes of the government of the day.
+The existence, approaches, and attitudes of the UCGF in every day matters as well as unusual ones are bifurcated in many senses.
+Probably the worst form of bifurcation most visible is the conduct of the leadership of UCGFs in their attitudes towards freedom of speech.
+Especially criticisms or critiques.
+In keeping with their “advertised” ideals, tenets and intentions, the leadership of UCGFs find it very easy and desirable to make audacious press releases.
+Press releases that brazenly critique or question the failures, incompetence, and crimes of the government of the day.
 But are equally extremely punitive and vindictive towards their members who are brave or naïve enough to point out theirs.
 What is the place of ‘freedom of speech’ in the traditions and culture of UCGFs?

 A climate of fear usually grips most members oppressively when it comes to freedom of speech proffered within the UCGF.
 Fear gripping proud elites?
 Sanctions and disapproval are the main instruments by which the fear finds its way into the minds of members.
-A motto UCGFs should sell to the public is “silence is golden” even when it means “No Freedom of Speech” within; this is another bifurcation.
-The smallest of criticisms by a complainer can easily suffer the fate of a major infraction by the UCGF leadership.
+A motto UCGFs should sell to the public is “Silence is golden.”
+It is their preferred condition of membership.
+Even when it means “No Freedom of Speech” within; this is another bifurcation.
+The smallest criticisms by a complainer can easily suffer the fate of a major infraction by the UCGF leadership.
 Sycophancy is very much welcome and encouraged within the fraternity by the leaders.

 As pointed out in FAVIN Part 8 (http://wp.me/p1bOKH-Fq), many leaders in UCGFs are routinely engaged in stealing fraternal funds for themselves and the thefts are getting more visible and more significant as more funds flow into their coffers.
-However, woe those who discuss thefts within the fraternity on their private forums or in the form of petitions.
-The UCGF leader will publish a warning, threat or ultimatum to a president, minister, governor or inspector-general of police over cases of corruption in a Nigerian national daily with the tone of some world power or a dangerous organisation that can truly deliver on their word.
-That same UCGF leader will consider a complaint, warning or ultimatum from a fellow member a “mutiny” against him, especially when it is factual.
+However, woe to those who discuss leadership thefts within the fraternity on their private forums or in the form of petitions.
+The UCGF leader will publish a warning, threat or ultimatum to a president, minister, governor or inspector-general of police.
+This is for cases of corruption in Nigerian national dailies.
+And with the tone of some world power or a dangerous organisation that can truly deliver on their word.
+That same UCGF leader will consider a complaint, warning, or ultimatum from a fellow member a “mutiny” against him.
+Especially when it is factual.

-Miscarriages of justice and selective punishment are regular occurrences within UCGFs, but their discussion among members is forbidden.
-“See No Evil, Hear No Evil, Speak No Evil” is another motto all UCGFs.
-It should be in their publicised images because it most aptly describes how they execute their decision-making and their imitations of justice.
-The complainer, critic and protester has no welcome space in UCGFs, so why does their leadership do the same to the government and other bodies in public?
+Injustices and selective punishment are regular occurrences within UCGFs, but their discussion among members is forbidden.
+“See No Evil, Hear No Evil, Speak No Evil” is another motto of UCGFs.
+It should be in their publicised images on their websites because it most aptly describes how they execute their decision-making.
+And their imitations of justice.
+The complainer, critic and protester have no welcome space in UCGFs.
+So why does their leadership do the same to the government and other bodies in public?

-There is quite an arena within UCGFs which lend much favour to those who loathe the promotion of free speech either throw wanton displays of power or power shamelessly siding with opponents of undeniable truth and reason.
-Some non-complainers neither fear to speak up nor worry about being sanctioned by the UCGF leadership.
-Non-complainers know too well the goal of many UCGFs leaders is to make money and acquire power, and it is very futile adventure to challenge anything, no matter how wrong that would prevent the fulfilment of these desires.
-The leadership does not necessarily like Non-complainers because they are keen observers who miss nothing.
+Nevertheless, there is quite an arena within UCGFs which lend much favour to those who loathe the promotion of free speech.
+They either throw wanton displays of power or punishment shamelessly siding with opponents of undeniable truth and reason.
+Some non-complainers neither fear to speak up nor worry about sanctions by the UCGF leadership.
+Non-complainers know too well the goal of many UCGFs leaders is to make money and acquire power.
+They also know it is a very futile adventure to challenge anything.
+No matter how wrong that would prevent the fulfilment of these desires.
+The leadership does not necessarily like non-complainers because they are keen observers who miss nothing.

-Freedom of speech is not the stuff of UCGFs no matter the image they try to sell in public.
+Freedom of speech and even justice are not the stuff of UCGFs no matter the image they try to sell the public.